EQUITY COMPENSATION ISSUES IN DIVORCE

 Founders, venture capital fund managers, sweat-equity investors, and executives experience a broad range of compensation structures.
 These can include stock options (including ISOs and NSOs), deferred compensation schemes, performance share units (PSUs), restricted stock units (RSUs) and carried interests.

-Our Firm is experienced in advising on the myriad of legal implications that arise in divorce stemming from equity compensation.
+Our Firm is experienced in advising on the myriad legal implications that arise in divorce stemming from equity compensation.
 Those issues include, but are not limited to:

 • Valuation of stock of privately held businesses, including highly speculative startups;